Enjoy a Winter Visit to the Bronx Zoo

-During the colder months, the zoo offers amazing animal experiences outdoors and inside.
-This guide will help you make the most of your winter’s day at the zoo.
+The best-kept secret in New York City is wintertime at the Bronx Zoo!
+During the colder months, the zoo offers amazing animal experiences outdoors and inside— at the lowest price of the year!
+Plus, fewer crowds make this a prime time for viewing our exhibits.
+This guide will help you make the most of your visit to the zoo during the winter.

-For some Bronx Zoo animals, winter is where it’s at - and the chilly months are prime-time viewing season for catching cold-weather critters at their most active, and for getting some fresh air outdoors with your family.
-The Bronx Zoo’s Siberian tigers, sea lions, snow leopards, and Magellanic penguins are among the animals who consider winter weather just fine for a romp – or splash – in the outdoors.
-These species have all adapted to live in climates that can be considerably colder than that of New York, and a snowy morning in the Bronx suits them just fine.
+Winter is when many of our animals are most active.
+The Bronx Zoo’s Siberian tigers, sea lions, snow leopards, and Magellanic penguins are among those who enjoy the winter weather.
+These species have adapted to live in climates that can be considerably colder than that of New York, and a snowy morning in the Bronx suits them just fine.
 You’re also welcome to warm up with some hot chocolate or enjoy the tropical environments of JungleWorld* and Madagascar!

 Tigers for All Seasons